 #pragma GCC dependency allows you to check the relative dates of the current file and another file.
 If the other file is more recent than the current file, a warning is issued.
 This is useful if the current file is derived from the other file, and should be regenerated.
 The other file is searched for using the normal include search path.
 Optional trailing text can be used to give more information in the warning message.

-#pragma GCC dependency "parse.y" #pragma GCC dependency "/usr/include/time.h" rerun fixincludes list of identifiers to poison.
-If any of those identifiers appears anywhere in the source after the directive, it is a hard error.
-For example,
+'''

+#pragma GCC dependency "parse.y"

+#pragma GCC dependency "/usr/include/time.h" rerun fixincludes

+'''

 #pragma GCC poison